hackingmaterials/materials-coord/README.md

 Atomic coordination numbers (CNs) are one of the most important descriptors for the local environments in condensed materials, but they have no universal definition.
 Therefore, researchers have come up with a wide range of algorithms, performance of which are often unknown outside the chemical domain they were particularly designed for.
-MaterialsCoord aims at providing the necessary infrastructure to host, compare and benchmark different CN algorithms against a selected set of crystal structures.
+MaterialsCoord aims at providing the necessary infrastructure to host, interface, compare and benchmark different CN algorithms against a selected set of crystal structures.
 It further allows human interpretations of CN environments to be incorporated into benchmarking (in progress).

 [1.
 How do I benchmark Coordination Number algorithms with MaterialsCoord?](#how_do_i_benchmark_cn_algos)